quintans/ezSQL/README.md

 ```

 #### Generated Keys
-If the driver supports getting generated keys, a map is returned with the
+If the translator supports getting generated keys, a map is returned with the
 generated values for the primary key columns when executing the insert.
 ```java
 Map<Column, Object> keys = db.insert(TImage.T_IMAGE)